EU eyes Belarus sanctions targeting sectors close to leader - News Break

 “I’m thinking of this young blogger, this young journalist, his mother and his father," said Luxembourg Foreign Minister Jean Asselborn.
 "These are bandit tricks that are being carried out here.
 That can’t be tolerated by the European Union.”

-The latest plans for sanctions, which could target the country's lucrative potassium industry among others, comes after Belarusian flight controllers instructed a Ryanair jetliner's crew to land in the capital of Minsk on Sunday, citing a bomb threat.
-No bomb was found, but Pratasevich, a 26-year-old journalist and activist Raman, was pulled off the plane and detained.
+The latest plans for sanctions, which could target the country's lucrative potassium industry among others, comes after the dramatic diversion of the Ryanair flight.
 EU leaders have denounced the move as a state-sponsored hijacking, while Lukashenko has defended his actions and accused the West of trying to "strangle" his country with sanctions.

+The EU has already advised its airlines to avoid the ex-Soviet nation's airspace and barred Belarusian carriers from EU airports and airspace.
+Even if Lukashenko seemed increasingly isolated, he did get a helping hand from Moscow.
+Russian authorities refused to allow two EU-based carriers to change the paths for flights headed to Moscow so they could avoid Belarus.

+An Austrian Airline flight from Vienna and an Air France one from Paris both had to be canceled, the companies said.
+It was unclear what would happen to Friday's schedule.

 If the next batch of sanctions does not ease the crackdown on the opposition and democratic values, German Foreign minister Heiko Maas said the EU “will continue to look at what effects this has in Belarus, whether Lukashenko relents.
 If that isn’t the case we have to assume that this will be just the beginning of a big and long spiral of sanctions.”